Home

 Pinwheel

-A Sampler Quilt is collection or medley of different patterns on one quilt.
+Sampler Patchwork Quilt A Sampler Quilt is collection or medley of different patterns on one quilt.
 In this case the different blocks function as a way of learning different techniques and construction methods.

 To the left is a example of a Sampler Quilt.
 You can click on the quilt for a larger image.